LTUC/prep-course-std/Day19/Task/README.md

 ### **Requirements**

+**Set up your Github Repository:**
+   - Checkout a new branch called `class-19` for today's task.
+   - Open it in VS code.

 - You have to create two new components.
   - FavList as what you did before with MovieList
   - Navbar